arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ```

 This ensures the modem powers up correctly and becomes available for network operations.
 The software based power control also helps you reboot the modem if it becomes unresponsive, improving overall reliability and preventing manual resets.

+***Modems can be challenging to work with, so it is recommended to understand the software components involved to troubleshoot issues effectively.***

 #### Docker Container Considerations